 Lawsuits against Takeda sprang up a few years ago when a study linked Actos to bladder cancer.
 At the time, Actos was a groundbreaking drug used to treat Type 2 Diabetes, but as more and more people began taking the drug, those same people developed bladder cancer.
-In fact, a European study actually suggested that Actos raised the chance of bladder cancer by around 83%.
+A European study suggested that Actos raised the chance of bladder cancer by around 83%.
 While other countries banned the drug outright, Takeda never recalled Actos in the U.S.

 Sure, a 2014 study suggested that there was no correlation between Actos and bladder cancer.
 The study was a substantial 10-year analysis, which sounds on the face of it pretty sound.
 The study had just one flaw: it was financed by Takeda.
 Classic.

-But even a later Takeda funded study could not hide the fact that the drug was linked to an increased chance of bladder cancer.
+But even a later Takeda-funded study could not hide the fact that the drug was linked to an increased chance of bladder cancer.
 Then the company took a left hook to the chin.
 A jury awarded an Actos user $9 billion in a 2014 case.
 A judge later reduced the damage award, but this certainly gave Takeda an indication of how an Actos case might play out in front of a jury.
-I think Takeda got the message from a jury that clearly reviled what Takeda did.
+I think Takeda got the message from a jury that reviled what Takeda did.
 It is like a boxer getting knocked out.
 You are never the same after taking a hit like that.
 Your defense lawyers come flying off their high horses pretty quick.

 In general, the plaintiffs alleged that Takeda failed to adequately warn them about the risks associated with Actos and even attempted to conceal the dangers of the drug.
 Even though they are signing a $2.37 billion check to get rid of these lawsuits, they still stand by their drug, claiming that the settlement was a strategic move to avoid the “uncertainties of complex litigation.”
 Takeda further alleges that the benefits of Actos outweigh any costs and the company will refuse to admit liability.